-- 1. Sponsor a thanksgiving meal for someone in need. - 2.
-Thank those who serve and help your community.
-Create cards or bake and deliver cookies to your local fire and police departments. - 3.
-Donate to a food pantry or food bank.
+- 3. Donate to a food pantry or food bank.
 If possible, go shopping with your children and bring the items to your local to food pantry or food bank. - 4.
 Use your creativity to make items such as art or jewelry with messages of hope of optimism. - 5.
 Create Caring Kits to be distributed to people in need. - 6.
 Clean out your closets and donate items (only those in good condition) to those that can use them. - 7.
-Brainstorm as a family ways you can all actively do good together. - 8.
+As a family brainstorm ways you can all actively do good together. - 8.
 Call or video chat with those more vulnerable in need of healing and/or a friendly visit. - 9.
 Donate your time and expertise to a family or agency that can benefit from them. - 10.
 Sign up to volunteer with a local non-profit agency. - 11.
 Participate in a run, walk or other event for charity. - 12.
-When shopping be sure to only frequent companies that share your values. - 13.
+When shopping be sure to genuinely thank the person at the checkout counter. - 13.
 Discuss what giving means to your family and the role it plays. - 14.
-Before posting on social media think first and make sure that what you post is inclusive, uplifting, kind and sensitive. - 15.
-Start a family Giving Circle.
+Before posting on social media think first and make sure that what you post is inclusive, uplifting, kind and sensitive.

+15. Start a family Giving Circle.
 Decide as a family on a cause and agency worthy of your support.